Working with Kolibri from the Command Line¶

 This command is not intended for replication across different devices, but only for restoring on a single device from a local backup of the database.

-Kolibri content channels may occupy a considerable amount of hard disk space over time.
-If you have concerns about running out of storage on your device, you can move the Kolibri content files to another drive.
+Kolibri channels may occupy a considerable amount of hard disk space over time.
+If you have concerns about running out of storage on your device, you can move the Kolibri channels to another drive.

-If you have both SSD disk and HDD disk available on your device, it is recommended to install Kolibri on the SSD drive to allow faster access to the database, and move just the content file to the HDD drive.
+If you have both SSD disk and HDD disk available on your device, it is recommended to install Kolibri on the SSD drive to allow faster access to the database, and move just the channels to the HDD drive.

-To move the Kolibri content folders to another location, follow these steps.
+To move the folders with Kolibri channels to another location, follow these steps.

 - Stop Kolibri.

-- Create a new folder that will contain all the content files and resources on the destination drive.
+- Create a new folder that will contain all the channels’ files and resources on the destination drive.

 kolibri manage content movedirectory <destination>